 What is JPS?

 JPS is a minimally invasive early-age procedure that modifies how the hip joints develop.
 By gently altering the growth of the pelvis, it allows the hip sockets to form a deeper, more stable fit around the ball of the joint - reducing the risk of future arthritis and discomfort.
+It is performed before the puppy's growth plates close, usually between 12 and 20 weeks of age.

 When is JPS recommended?